uclibs/digitization-workflow/digitization-project-initiation.md

 ### **Starting a Digitization Project**

-If you have any questions about starting a project, please contact the Digital Content Team at <digitalcontent@ucmail.uc.edu>.
+If you have any questions about starting a project, please contact the Digital Collections Team at <digitalcontent@ucmail.uc.edu>.

 As you start work on any project, please review the [Selection Guidelines](https://uclibs.github.io/digitization-workflow/digitization-selection-guidelines/).
 This document will help you to